jmunixusers/presentations/window-and-desktop-environments.md

 environment is normally a heavier load on the system, as well as not being as streamlined for each individual user's needs.

+## The Specifics
+Window managers generally fall into one of three types based on how they manage windows by default.
+Those three types are Stacking, Tiling, and Dynamic.

+### Stacking
+Also referred to as floating windows, this is the type of environment many people will be used to from windows or OSX.
+Stacking environments make heavy use of the mouse to move and resize windows, and generally have very little in the way of keyboard bindings for those who want them.

+The benefit of stacking window managers generally the shallow learning curve, and user-friendlyness of their controls and operations.
+Though for users who want more advanced operations and views, they tend to fall short.

+### Tiling
+Tiling window managers generally work like [Tmux](tmux.md) for your whole system.
+They are designed so that no window overlaps another, and any new window subdivides the available space to keep it that way.